Scotopic Problem Solver

 - Eye protection and electronic ear protection.

-- Food and water as required.
+- Food, water, and weather appropriate clothing as required.

-- Current Canadian law enforcement, peace officer, corrections or active military status.
+- Current Canadian law enforcement, peace officer, corrections, or active military status.